juliodelfino/db_ui/README.md

 # Database UI Viewer

-The most lightweight, high-speed, highly configurable, web-based database viewer using Java's Spark Web, Velocity's HTML templating, and the Ruby on Rails framework concepts.
+The most lightweight, high-speed, highly configurable, web-based database client using Java's Spark Web, Velocity's HTML templating, and the Ruby on Rails framework concepts.
+It supports virtually all types of databases, including MySQL, PostgreSQL, Microsoft SQL, Phoenix, and Ignite Cache, among others (as long as you can provide the necessary JDBC driver jar files to /lib folder).
 Take note, this is only a DATABASE VIEWER, and not a DATABASE ADMIN UI!

 ## High speed